American Medical Society for Sports Medicine

 The American Medical Society for Sports Medicine (AMSSM) is a large sports medicine membership organization, representing over 3000 physicians in the United States, established in 1991.
-AMSSM includes members who serve as team physicians at the youth level, NCAA, NFL, MLB, NBA, WNBA, MLS, and NHL, as well as with Olympic and Paralympic teams.
+AMSSM includes members who serve as team physicians at the youth level, NCAA, NFL, MLB, NBA, WNBA, MLS, and NHL, as well as Olympic and Paralympic teams.

 Sports medicine practice in the United States

 Sports medicine is a subspecialty area of medicine in the USA.
 The AMSSM represents non-surgical sports medicine physicians (MDs) practicing primary care sports medicine.
 The primary specialty options for non-surgical sports medicine practice in the USA are multiple, including family practice, physiatry, pediatrics, internal medicine and emergency medicine.

-Sport and exercise medicine physicians are able to prescribe pharmaceuticals, use diagnostic ultrasound and order other radiological imaging and blood tests, perform minor surgical procedures as well as advising on exercise prescription.
+Sport and exercise medicine physicians are able to prescribe pharmaceuticals, use diagnostic ultrasound and order other radiological imaging and blood tests, perform minor surgical procedures as well as advise on exercise prescription.
 Branches of particular interest include concussion in sport and sports cardiology.

 The AMSSM is differentiated from other sports medicine organizations in the US as follows: